firez2469/ProjectTyrell/README.md

 ## Development Setup
 **Unity Version:** 6000.0.35f1

-1. Upon installation open the `SampleScene.scene.`
+1. Upon installation open the `Map1.scene`.
+The map should be generated.
-2. Click on MapGenerator object and click `Generate`.
-Should take a few seconds-minute to load (depending on tile count) then click on `Place`.
-This will place all the tiles.
-In future versions we will commit to a tile count setup and this step wont be necessary.
-3. Make sure if you choose to regenerate the map, that you delete everything inside of `Resources/Polygen`.
+2. You may click on tiles in the game to see detail about them, feel free to edit.
+3. In order to create a new random tile map based on the borders for the world of Tyrell, open the `Tools` menu in terminal and run `main.py`.
+Feel free to modify settings withing:
+    - `vornoi.py` to control the number/concentration of tiles.
+I have made custom generation maps based on the maps on the tyrell website to detect land/sea and to weigh point generation around areas of interest.
+(The weighing can be found in `tools/maps/TyrellMapWeights.png`).

 ## Current Project Focus (Phase 1)
 ✅=Complete<br>
 💻=In development<br>
 🟥=Incomplete<br>

-1. Finish the map view:
+1. Finish the map view:✅

 - ✅ Lay out tiles over a 3D map such that is matches land/sea over the map of Tyrell.
 - ✅ Allow for tile selection via Raycasting.
-- 💻 Create UI to detail information about a tile.
+- ✅ Create UI to detail information about a tile.
-- 💻 Create Camera controls to view tiles and loop (similar to that of HOI4).
+- ✅ Create Camera controls to view tiles.
+- ✅ Create basic UI layout for game.

 2. Create core back-end:
 - Resources